5 Forced alignment in emuR

 This shows that the phone-level annotations are linked to syllable-level annotations in the MAS level and word-level orthographic annotations in the ORT level.
 The ORT level further has the attributes KAN and KAS.
 These contain canonical representations of the word, i.e. phonetic annotations corresponding to the canonical pronunciations of these words.
 The MAS level is chunked into syllables.

 Given this complex information, more complex queries are now also possible.
-Let’s say we want to find the word-initial MAU segments of all polysyllabic words:
+We can find the word-initial MAU segments of all polysyllabic words like this:

 mau.s <- query(ger2_DB,